 With a 12mm speaker and bass duct, you’re not going to believe the fidelity of audio these tiny buds can provide.

 An air-vent meets with active noise reduction that makes for an unintrusive ability to hear the world around you as well as the music and audio you’re playing.
 That active noise cancelling reacts to the volume of your surroundings, ensuring that you hear both what you want and space you’re in, at the best balance.

 Added features like Buds Together allow one device to play to multiple pairs of Galaxy Buds, and doesn’t interrupt the guest listen-in when the main user takes a phone-call or receives a notification in their buds.

 On a five minute charge, users will get one-hour of playtime, where a full charge will grant you up to 29 hours of play with charging case.

-Online orders are available starting August 6, at $169.99 USD and will be in-store later in August.
+Online orders are available starting today, at $249.99 CAD, and will be in-store later in August.
 The Galaxy Buds Live come in Mystic White, Mystic Bronze, and Mystic Black, matching the colorways of other refreshed members of the Galaxy family.

 The wonderful new generation of wearable, dubbed Galaxy Watch 3, is a tad smaller, and a bit thinner than previous models, but Samsung isn’t about to throw a huge wrench into their wearable department.